 Missouri’s budget basics

-According to the National Association of State Budget Officers (NASBO), Missouri’s total expenditures in fiscal year (FY) 2019 were $26.4 billion, including general funds, other state funds, bonds, and federal funds.
-NASBO reported that total expenditures across all states in FY 2019 were $2.1 trillion, ranging from $4.5 billion in South Dakota to $311.3 billion in California.
+According to the National Association of State Budget Officers (NASBO), Missouri’s total expenditures in fiscal year (FY) 2021 were $29.8 billion, including general funds, other state funds, bonds, and federal funds.
+NASBO reported that total expenditures across all states in FY 2021 were $2.7 trillion, ranging from $4.7 billion in Wyoming to $512.8 billion in California.

 Each state allocates spending and taxes differently among different levels of governments, and local governments often administer programs with state funds, so combined state and local government data show a more complete picture of individual benefits and contributions when comparing states.

-Governor Mike Parson, a Republican, was elected lieutenant governor in 2016 with 53 percent of the vote.
-He became governor in 2018 after then Governor Eric Greitens resigned amid scandal.
-The next gubernatorial election is in 2020.
+Governor Mike Parson, a Republican, was elected in 2020 with 57 percent of the vote.
+The next gubernatorial election is in 2024.

 Missouri’s budget institutions, rules, and constraints